keefo/NeewerLite/README.md

 If you are unable to find your Neewer light using NeewerLite, you can easily add support for it by following these steps:

 1. Find your light bluetooth raw name.
-2. Use find light type value from `NeewerLightConstant.getLightType` function.
+2. Find light type value from `NeewerLightConstant.getLightType` function from bluetooth raw name.
-3. Add light to `Database/lights.json` file.
+3. Add new light type to the `Database/lights.json` file.

 Here is an example of adding [neewer-tl21c-rgb-magnetic-light-wand](https://neewer.com/products/neewer-tl21c-rgb-magnetic-light-wand-with-app-control-66604585)